 Check these out:

-Once you have chosen you them and activated it, then it’s time to choose your color palette, fonts, choose your blog name, and make a logo.
+Once you have chosen one of them and activated it, then it’s time to choose your color palette, fonts, choose your blog name, and make a logo.
 This is the fun stuff, for me!

 There are many places you can go to scroll through colors schemes that work together and as you do just keep in mind what we talked about above.
 Here are a few places you can try: